On the Multi-Dimensional Controller and Stopper Games: Supersolution Property of

 \section{Supersolution Property of $V$}

 In this section, we will first study the following two functions

-where $\alpha\in\A$ is being fixed (note that $G^\alpha$ was introduced earlier in Subsection~\ref{subsec:eps optimal}).
+where $\alpha\in\A$ is being fixed.
 A continuity result of $G^\alpha$ enables us to adapt the arguments in \cite{BT11} to current context.
 We therefore obtain a weak dynamic programming principle (WDPP) for the function $V$ (Proposition~\ref{prop:WDPP_super}), which in turn leads to the supersolution property of $V$ (Proposition~\ref{prop:vis super}).

 \begin{lem} Fix $\alpha\in\A$. \begin{itemize} \item [(i)]$\widetilde{G}^\alpha$ is continuous on $[0,T]\times\mathcal{S}$. \item [(ii)] Suppose $\alpha\in\A_t$ for some $t\in[0,T]$.
 Then $G^\alpha=\widetilde{G}^\alpha$ on $[0,t]\times\mathcal{S}$.
 As a result, $G^\alpha$ is continuous on $[0,t]\times\mathcal{S}$. \end{itemize} \end{lem}